cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 Note not only the difference in the function, but how the parameters are passed.
 **Passing a pointer is fundamentally a different type than passing a value.**

-For more pointer examples, see `recitation-4-code/basicpointers.c`
+For more pointer examples, see `E-Memory-Pointers/code/basicpointers.c`

 ----

 ## Arrays (jk they're the same thing) ##

-C has arrays, but they're basically just pointers.
-An array has a type, just like a pointer, and represents multiple instances of enough space for that type in contiguous memory.
+C has arrays, but they're basically just pointers to beginning of a large enough chunk of memory on the stack to hold the specified number of elements of that type.

 ```c
 int a[10];
 ```

-This would allocate space on the stack for 10 integers in contiguous memory locations. i.e., `a[0]` is located immediately before `a[1]`, and the entire `a` array is on the stack.
-Arrays generally operate like you're used to in Java or other languages:
+This would allocate space on the stack for 10 integers.
+The array is in contiguous memory locations. i.e., `a[1]` is located immediately after `a[0]`.
+Within the scope they were declared, arrays generally operate like you're used to in Java or other languages:

 ```c
 int a[10];